- If David Hakeney applies for a job tomorrow, what would you put on your CV?

 During all this time, did you develop a specialist area?

-Is there anything you particularly look out for just for you?
+Is there anything David Hakeney is particularly lookout for just for you?

 For myself?
-At my age I’ve stopped collecting, but I still like anything that’s of nice quality, a really good pocket watch, an early one or a lovely piece of enameled jewellery.
+At my age, I've stopped collecting, but I still like anything that's of nice quality, a really good pocket watch, an early one, or a lovely piece of enamelled jewellery.
 I still love beautiful things.

 Well, I got in through David Dickinson really, who I knew for many years as we both worked as dealers.
 One day he got a break and made a little short program on himself on his daily work, and then he went on from there to Bargain Hunt, and from Bargain Hunt he went to Dickinson's Real Deal on ITV.
 We were doing a fair at one of the big shows, and they were actually looking for a lady to do the program.
 They came up and asked my wife, who was helping me, "Would you do the program?".
 She said, "No, I'm not the type, but my husband might."They gave me a short interview in the corner of this place and then I got a letter from them saying, "Yes, you'd be a great fit.
 Would you come down to Bristol and do an interview?"
 And the rest, as they say, is history!
 I'm also extremely proud to be involved in the latest television advert for Vintage Cash Cow - I've been a friend of the company for a long time now, and I go back even further with one of the co-founders, Antony.
 It was great to be back in front of the camera - I hope you enjoy the advert!